-Disruptive technologies such as Artificial Intelligence (AI), Machine Learning (ML), Industrial Internet of Things (IIoT), Virtual Reality (VR), Augmented Reality (AR), Big Data, wearables and 3d printing are reshaping the manufacturing industry as we know it.
+Disruptive technologies such as Artificial Intelligence (AI), Machine Learning (ML), Industrial Internet of Things (IIoT), Augmented Reality and Virtual Reality, Big Data, wearables, and 3D printing are reshaping manufacturing industry as we know it.

 Research by PwC indicates that a whopping 86% out of 2000 manufacturers are looking forward to costing reductions and greater revenue due to digital transformation efforts during the course of the next five years.

-Let’s take a look at some of the changes taking place due to disruption.
+Let’s take a look at some of the changes taking place in the manufacturing industry due to disruptive technology:

 Optimization of the Supply Chain